RoySegall/segallio/src/markdowns/contribution-gatsby-trigger-deploy.md

     - Node
     - GatsbyJs
 ---
-The plugin provide endpoint for trigger deployments of your *GatsbyJS* site.
+The plugin provides an endpoint for trigger deployments of your *GatsbyJS* site.
 Though it has been written with a state of mind that *Drupal 8* site will the main customer, the interaction is pretty robust for any 3rd party integration.